Metropolitan Police: Specialist units

 Protection Command – This command is split into two branches: Royalty and Specialist Protection (RaSP) and Parliamentary and Diplomatic Protection (PaDP).
 RaSP provides personal armed protection for the Royal family, Prime Minister and other ministers, ambassadors and visiting heads of state.
 PaDP is responsible for providing armed officers to protect the Palace of Westminster, important residences such as Downing Street and the many embassies found located in London.
 Royal Palaces are the responsibility of RaSP.
-The Special Escort Group (SEG) are responsible for escorting the Royal Family, Prime Minister and other ministers, ambassadors and visiting heads of state, and occasionally prisoner transport.
+The Special Escort Group (SEG) is responsible for escorting the Royal Family, Prime Minister and other ministers, ambassadors and visiting heads of state, and occasionally prisoner transport.